officelearn/azure-docs.sv-se/articles/automation/troubleshoot/runbooks.md

 # Ensures that any credentials apply only to the execution of this runbook
 Disable-AzureRmContextAutosave –Scope Process

-# Connect to Azure with RunAs account
+# Connect to Azure with Run As account
 $ServicePrincipalConnection = Get-AutomationConnection -Name 'AzureRunAsConnection'

 Add-AzureRmAccount `